mlswg/mls-architecture/draft-ietf-mls-architecture.md

 signers can submit proposals for changes to the group, and new joiners can use an external join to add themselves to the group.
-The `external_senders` extension ensures that all members agree on which signers are allowed to send proposals, but any other policies must be assured to be consistent as above.
+The `external_senders` extension ensures that all members agree on which signers are allowed to send proposals, but any other policies must be assured to be consistent, as noted above.

 > **RECOMMENDATION:** Have an explicit group policy setting the conditions under
 > which external joins are allowed.